h4ckyou/h4ckyou.github.io/posts/articles/posts/mrguesser.md

 And approaching brute force won't work but if there is a chance that the number generated would be within the range of our guess iimit then we can maybe try brute force?

-Anyways that's not an efficient way to solving this because geenrally
+Anyways that's not an efficient way to solving this because brute forcing this high dataset would take a lot of time even if we had unlimited guess

+So let's apply an Algorithm here

+From the challenge description we can tell this is some sort of Algorithm question and `yes` I made it cause I'm learning DSA so just to test what I know I made the chall 🙂

+The best algorithm to use here is Binary Search Algorithm

+Incase you don't know what that is I made a note when learning it.

+You can check it out [here]()